Federal Incentive for EV Purchase or Lease

 The new program eliminates the distinction between long and short-range battery electric vehicles.
 It adds an incentive for used EVs and a supplemental incentive for limited-income individuals.
-The frequency with which one can use this program remains once per driver per lifetime (up from once) and the count resets as of June.
+The frequency with which one can use this program has been changed to twice per driver per lifetime (up from once) and the count resets as of June.
 In other words, if you had already received a CHEAPR incentive, you can get two more.
 The new program is described in detail in this blog post.

 The Connecticut Department of Energy and Environmental Protection created a program referred to as the Connecticut Hydrogen and Electric Automobile Purchase Rebate Program (CHEAPR).
 The program offers a maximum incentive of $1500* for eligible battery electric vehicles (BEVs), $500 for plug-in hybrid vehicles (PHEVs), and $5000 for fuel-cell electric vehicles (FCEV).
 There are not currently any FCEVs being sold in the state.
 The incentive can be credited to the purchase or sale agreement or be sent in the form of a check.
 In other words, this is a rebate, not a tax credit.
 A rebate is more consumer-friendly in that it is immediate and will benefit those who do not have enough taxable income to qualify for the full federal credit.

 CHEAPR is electronically integrated with many dealers to facilitate applying the rebate directly to the purchase.
 CHEAPR also has a process to work with Tesla for qualifying vehicles (not many at this point).
 When you go out of state to pick up your vehicle, the people at the Tesla delivery center know the drill and will guide you through the process.